Marguerite-Philippe du Cambout: Life

+Widowhood

+Her husband was involved in political intrigues, and was imprisoned first in the Louvre in 1635, then in Vincennes, where he died the same year.

+Second marriage

+In February 1639, she remarried Henri de Lorraine, and had six children.

+Death

 Marguerite du Cambout died of apoplexy in Paris on 9 December 1674 at the age of 50.

 She was buried in the Eglise des Capucines on the Rue Saint-Honoré, Paris.

-Her half length portrait by Balthazar Moncornet (1598-1668), dated 1658, is held by the British Museum.

-In an oval border, it shows her upper body in an elaborate dress adorned with pearls and jewels, with a hunting scene in the background.
+Her half length portrait by Balthazar Moncornet (1598-1668), dated 1658, is held by the British Museum.In an oval border, it shows her upper body in an elaborate dress adorned with pearls and jewels, with a hunting scene in the background.